 2015 Roots, Gallery Bel-Air Fine Art, Geneva, Switzerland

-2015 Art Stage Singapore, Marina Bay Sands Convention Center, Singapore
+2015 Art Stage Singapore, with Noah’s Ark Art Gallery, Marina Bay Sands Convention Center, Singapore

 2014 Maîtres Distilleurs d'Art, Château de Châtenay, Cognac, France